beyarkay/masters-thesis/src/05_results.md

 FFNNs, a low dropout rate was not the sole factor which resulted in a high
 $F_1$-score, however having a high dropout rate rarely resulted in high
 $F_1$-scores.
-The L2 coefficient had little impact on the $F_1$-scores of any of the FFNNs, with no range of L2 coefficient showing superior performance.
+The L2 coefficient had little impact on the $F_1$-scores of any of the FFNNs, with no range of Lo coefficient showing superior performance.
+Because dropout has the effect of setting a subset of nodes' output to zero, it is not surprising that dropout worked best for models with more layers.

 Figure \ref{fig:05_51fffnn,x=dropout,y=npl-1,h=npl1,c=nlayers} shows the dropout rate against the number of nodes in the last layer for the 1-, 2-, and